Lounge in your Ideal Beer Garden This September

 Sharing Historic Odessa grounds with the Community

-This past March, the Historic Odessa Foundation acquired an additional 42 acre field in front of the Corbit-Sharp House adjacent to the Appoquinimink River.
+In March 2017, the Historic Odessa Foundation acquired an additional 42 acre field in front of the Corbit-Sharp House adjacent to the Appoquinimink River.